 Cliff Eberhardt has performed since he was a child and professionally toured since the age of 15, helping to found the Fast Folk Cooperative in NYC in the late ’70s and playing lead touring guitar for Richie Havens and for Melanie in the ’80s.
 Cliff has created jingles for products like Coke, Miller Beer and Chevrolet (the “Heartbeat of America” campaign).
 Since the release of his first of ten albums The Long Road in 1990, Cliff’s soulful songs and well-known wit have made his performances both memorable and enjoyable.
 Cliff has never stopped working on music, from touring to recording to coaching and mentoring to producing and, more recently, writing and performing songs for professional Shakespeare theatre productions, which earned him a Helen Hayes Award for Outstanding Sound Design.
 Cliff has graced some of the world’s most prestigious stages, and we’re thrilled to share an intimate evening with him and a few of his New England fans in our little listening room.

-For this show, we are collecting a $20 cover, cash only.
+For this show, we are collecting a $20 cover.
 Seating is strictly limited to 25.

 FRIDAY, JANUARY 11, 2019: SONGWRITER SHOWCASE@46 UNDERGROUND featuring Mountainess, Morgan Johnston, Ant Savino and Max Kennedy